 — Maximize the axes, hiding all labels and insetting the axes values.

-— Zoom in to the plot.
+— Zoom in on the plot.

-— Pan around the axes.
+— Pan the plot.

 — Autoscale the axes to fit the shown data.

 You can only change some Array Plot properties outside the Array Plot window, such